Sys.setenv(OPENAI_API_KEY = "insert your key here")Session 2: LLMs

 We can inspect the responses.

-agentq$open [1] NA NA NA 0 NA NA NA NA NA NA NA NA NA
+agentq$open [1] NA NA NA NA NA NA NA NA NA NA NA NA NA

 Oh dear, the model has not been able to perform the task properly, likely because it is not complex enough.
 Let’s see what it had to say;

-agentq$open [1] NA NA NA 0 NA NA NA NA NA NA NA NA NA
+agentq$open [1] NA NA NA NA NA NA NA NA NA NA NA NA NA

-It is actually providing some logic, but unfortunately has not been able to appreciate the importance in the prompt of providing a simple response.
-As we instructed: “Do not provide any other text or response, only a number between 0 and 150 indicating the number of hectares.”
+It is actually trying to provide some logic, but unfortunately has not been able to appreciate the request or particularly the importance of providing a simple numerical response.

 5. Press release example